RichardBH/py4web_DEAL/README.md

 # Py4Web_DEAL
 Py4Web Datatables Editor Ajax Library (Full CRUD)

 Ok, the first implementation is now ready - needs testing if anyone wants to use it.
-Message me and I will send a copy, I plan to put this into a GitHub Repository

 This library serves up AJAX data to the DataTables and/or Editor libraries.
 It can be used to simply get AJAX data to show a Datatables Table (free), or add full CRUD capabilities with an Editor license. (https://editor.datatables.net/)